United Kingdom constituencies: History

 In the House of Commons of England, each English county elected two "knights of the shire" while each enfranchised borough elected "burgesses" (usually two, sometimes four, and in a few cases one).
 From 1535 each Welsh county and borough was represented, by one knight or burgess.
 The franchise was restricted differently in different types of constituency; in county constituencies forty shilling freeholders (i.e. landowners) could vote, while in boroughs the franchise varied from potwallopers, giving many residents votes, to rotten boroughs with hardly any voters.
 A county borough was the constituency of a county corporate, combining the franchises of both county and borough.
 Until 1950 there were also university constituencies, which gave graduates an additional representation.

 Similar distinctions applied in the Irish House of Commons, while the non-university elected members of the Parliament of Scotland were called Shire Commissioners and Burgh Commissioners.
 After the Acts of Union 1707, Scottish burghs were grouped into districts of burghs in the Parliament of Great Britain, except that Edinburgh was a constituency in its own right.
 After the Acts of Union 1800, smaller Irish boroughs were disenfranchised, while most others returned only one MP to the United Kingdom Parliament.

 The Reform Act 1832 reduced the number of parliamentary boroughs in England and Wales by eliminating the rotten boroughs.
 It also divided larger counties into two two-seat divisions, the boundaries of which were defined in the Parliamentary Boundaries Act 1832, and gave seven counties a third member.
 Similar reforms were also made for Scotland and for Ireland.
 The Redistribution of Seats Act 1885 (48 & 49 Vict. c.
 23) equalised the population of constituencies; it split larger boroughs into multiple single-member constituencies, reduced smaller boroughs from two seats each to one, split each two-seat county and division into two single-member constituencies, and each three-seat county into single-member constituencies.

-The House of Commons (Redistribution of Seats) Act 1958, eliminated the previous common electoral quota for the whole United Kingdom and replaced it with four separate national minimal seat quotas for the respective Boundaries commissions to work to, as a result the separate national electoral quotas came into effect: England 69,534; Northern Ireland 67,145, Wales 58,383 and in Scotland only 54,741 electors.
+The House of Commons (Redistribution of Seats) Act 1958 eliminated the previous common electoral quota for the whole United Kingdom and replaced it with four separate national minimal seat quotas for the respective Boundaries commissions to work to.
+As a result the separate national electoral quotas came into effect: England 69,534; Northern Ireland 67,145, Wales 58,383 and in Scotland only 54,741 electors.
+This was partially reverted by the Scotland Act 1998 and Scottish Parliament (Constituencies) Act 2004, which aligned Scotland's electoral quota with that of England to account for the existence of a devolved Scottish Parliament.